 An American Bob Switzer is the person who invented hi vis clothing.
 However, that was not his first intention.
 Namely, Switzer wanted to be a doctor.
 At the time, he was a manual worker in Heinz Ketchup factory in California.

 One day, during work, sustained injuries to his head as a result of falling and hitting his head.
 Those injuries were so severe he ended up in a coma.
 As a result of this comatose state, his vision was in jeopardy of being permanently damaged.
 Doctors advised for him to remain in dark.

 Since the recovery was long, Bob Switzer’s brother Joe wanted to help him by keeping him entertained, performing magic tricks.
 Joe Switzer found a way to utilise fluorescent chemicals to make his magic tricks more appealing for his recovering brother.

 Bob Switzer enjoyed those tricks so much he continued experimenting after his recovery and ended up developing the ‘Day-Glo’ paint.
 Bob even used it to colour his wife’s wedding dress, making it the first hi vis clothing in the world.

 Later on, the safety and commercial applications of this colour became apparent and today, the safety hi visibility clothing is used all over the world and in a wide range of industries.

 If your business is one of those industries, it is important that you keep your employees safe by offering them safety hi vis clothing.
 This can include overalls for NZ workplaces, or even just a hi vis vest for every employee who needs to be visible in their workplace.

 You don’t have to worry about meeting all the hi vis clothing regulations of NZ authorities or how you’ll pay for all that safety hi vis clothing.
-You simply rent all the necessary hi vis clothing for a flat monthly fee.
+You simply rent all the necessary hi vis clothing for a flat annual fee.